Lighthouse Friends Home Page

 “My father used to buy flour in the fall,” Dalton remembered.
 “Twelve to fourteen barrels of flour would last us the winter.
 They were all brought out at one time by boat and the government would furnish so much.
 We also brought crackers and different types of cereals.
 We used a lot of molasses.
 We didn’t eat much meat but we did have plenty of nice fresh fish and lobster.”
 Dalton would spearfish for flounder and use a hook for cod, haddock, and pollock.
 “We used to dry the fish.
 We would salt them down over night....
 I used to like dried fish when it became cheesy; that is, after the maggots and worms had been at it.
 We would put pepper on the maggots to kill them.”

 Everyone in the family had chores.
 “My mother was the doctor, seamstress, cook and cleaner,” said Dalton.
 “My father would lobster, fish and repair all the shoes for the family.”
-Dalton’s father shared responsibilities for lighthouse keeping with William Stanley and Captain Joseph “Joe” Gray.
+Dalton’s father shared responsibilities for lighthouse keeping during much of his time on Great Duck Island with William Stanley and Captain Joseph “Joe” Gray.

-In a 1938 interview, Gray said that he began as a keeper before there were telephones, radios, and regular mail deliveries, and those on the island could long be isolated due to storms.
-Keeper Gray started as an assistant at Great Duck before becoming head keeper three years later in 1905.
+In a 1938 interview, Captain Gray said that he began as a keeper before there were telephones, radios, and regular mail deliveries, and those on the island could long be isolated due to storms.
+Gray started as an assistant at Great Duck before becoming head keeper eight years later in 1909.
 “I remained 18 years at this station and enjoyed every minute of the time I spent there,” said Captain Gray.
 “We planted a garden every spring, and there were plenty of berries for canning on the island.
 When I first went there we used a sail boat, but later a motor boat was assigned to the station.
-During the World War, eight navy boys were stationed on the island to look out for enemy submarines and we boarded the men at the lighthouse.
-These lads sighted no subs but they certainly had a happy, carefree life while they remained on the island.”
+During the World War, eight navy boys were stationed on the island to look out for enemy submarines, and we boarded the men at the lighthouse.
+These lads sighted no subs, but they certainly had a happy, carefree life while they remained on the island.”

 On September 15, 1931, the fishing schooner Rita A. Viator struck rocks near the station with a heavy sea running.
 As the vessel was being pounded to pieces, Keeper Andrew H. Kennedy and his two assistants, Earle E. Benson and Leverett S. Stanley, sprang into action and rescued the schooner’s captain and crew.
 Secretary of Commerce Robert P. Lamont sent special letters of commendation recognizing the keepers’ adherence “to the traditions of the Lighthouse Service.”